ocean-next/NEMO_CONFIGS/CREG025_OPA-oa3-SAS_3.6_BREST/README.md

-## Setting up CREG025 / OPA -- OASIS -- SAS-LIM3 on DATRMOR with NEMO3.6 (LOPS version)
+## Setting up CREG025 / OPA -- OASIS -- SAS-LIM3 on DATARMOR with NEMO3.6 (LOPS version)

 ### 1/ Compilation of the 3 components